timelessnesses/level-bot/README.md

 database_name = "database's name"
 database_user = "database's user"
 database_password = "database's password"
-database_url = "paste your entire postgresql connection string here if you don't want to fill each items above"
+database_ssl = True or False based on your need database_url = "paste your entire postgresql connection string here if you don't want to fill each items above"

 ```